 Make a wish list

-Make a wishlist of your requirements, it will help you to focus on things you want.
+Make a wishlist of your requirements, it will help you to focus on the things you want.
 It will also help you to stop impulse buying.
-Don’t just ever go to the clothing stores without any planning and wish list because you’ll end up buying things you don’t need which will affect your budget of buying sustainable staple pieces.
+Don’t just ever go to the clothing stores without any planning and a wish list because you’ll end up buying things you don’t need which will affect your budget for buying sustainable staple pieces.